BujjuIsABee/shimelinux/README.md

 ShimeLinux should work on most AMD and NVIDIA graphics cards.

 On Intel integrated graphics and some older GPUs, you may experience some visual issues.
 If you are using a Wayland compositor that supports the `wlr_layer_shell` protocol (i.e., KDE Plasma), you can try using the Wayland environment by going to the "Window Mode" tab in the settings menu, selecting "Environment Settings," and choosing "Wayland."

-> [!NOTE]
-> On certain desktop environments, this may cause issues with behaviors that rely on the position of the mouse.
-It will also disable interactive windows on KDE Plasma.

 ## Licenses